ignite/cli/docs/kb/types.md

 starport scaffold message add-coordinator address:string description:CoordinatorDescription
 ```

 Run the chain and then send the message using the CLI.

-To pass the custom type as a JSON:
+To pass the custom type in JSON format:

 ```shell
 starport chain serve